OUR PIPELINE

 Drug candidates with a unique mechanism of action

 Gesynta Pharma’s drug candidates utilize a unique mechanism of action to reduce inflammation and pain.
-By targeting a key enzyme present in local inflammations, our drug candidates decrease the inflammatory process with a substantially higher precision than currently available treatments.
+By targeting mPGES-1, a key enzyme present at sites of inflammation, our drug candidates attenuate the inflammatory process with substantially higher precision than currently available treatments.
 Read more about our drug candidates and how they work below.

 Inhibition of mPGES-1 – a novel anti-inflammatory treatment paradigm

-Gesynta Pharma’s drug candidates have a unique ability to selectively inhibit microsomal prostaglandin E synthase (mPGES-1), the enzyme that promotes production of the harmful inflammatory mediator prostaglandin E2 (PGE2).
-By targeting mPGES-1, the levels of PGE2 decrease, leading to anti-inflammatory and pain-relieving effects, while preserving the production of the vasoprotective mediator prostacyclin.
+Gesynta Pharma’s drug candidates have a unique ability to selectively inhibit microsomal prostaglandin E synthase (mPGES-1), the enzyme that promotes production of the proinflammatory mediator prostaglandin E2 (PGE2).
+By inhibiting mPGES-1, the levels of PGE2 decrease, resulting in anti-inflammatory and pain-relieving effects.

 Intellectual property